- Sashité for Developers

 '

 EPIN does not encode a concrete Piece Style.
-Instead, it flags whether a piece is considered native or derived with respect to style, and leaves all interpretation and style resolution to the surrounding context (Game / Rule System / application conventions).
+Instead, it flags whether a Piece is considered Native or Derived with respect to Style, and leaves all interpretation and Style resolution to the surrounding context (Game, Rule System, or application conventions).

 An EPIN token is: